-Abu Simbel and Aswan are really out of its way and it takes quite a determination for a traveler to go down as far as the south border of Egypt-Sudan.
+Abu Simbel and Aswan is really out of its way and it takes quite a determination for a traveler to go down as far as the south border of Egypt-Sudan.
 I was that traveler and today, I am here to report that the 9 hours train ride from Cairo and a 6 hours drive from Aswan (one way) were all worth it.
 Abu Simbel is the father of all Egyptian ruins and lets me tell you why through my photography.

 I bought a sleeper train ticket from Cairo to Aswan for 100 USD and I still woke up feeling tired.
 It was definitely not worth the price.
-If you are going to travel the distance, I would suggest you go with the bus instead.
+If you are going to travel the distance, I would suggest you go with buses instead.
 I took a bus by Go Bus back and it was as comfortable but faster.
 They also provide a box set of snacks.

 I arrived early in the morning and the heat was already unbearable.
 Prior to coming to Aswan, I was unable to find any hostels and so I decided to look around for the cheapest place to stay.
 I ended up staying at the Keylany Hotel.
-It was not the cheapest option but they did have a room with an air con and that was all I need.
+It was not the cheapest option but they did have a room with air-con and that was all I need.
 At that point it was already 40°C outside.. so what I did that whole evening.
 I took a nap.

 I woke up at 4 PM feeling worthless because I had already spent one day in Aswan doing absolutely nothing, but I felt a little better after I blamed it on the train. :)